rookieGotHooked/TriTacToe/README.md

 # Tri-Tac-Toe!

-The tic-tac-toe game now comes with a twist! (made entirely for learning purposes)
+The tic-tac-toe game now comes with a twist! (made entirely for educational purposes)

 ## 1. Game rules:
 - Create a three-in-a-row of the same symbol to score a point.
 Any scored three-in-a-row will be clear off the board.